shawncxc/zillow-analysis/README.md

 *q - quantile

 This demo performs exploratory data analysis.
-I would prefer the qs method for this demo, because it is more interpretable.
+I would prefer the qs method for this demo, because it is more interpretable...